-Last week, my 3-year-old and I ran into a close family friend at the grocery store.
-It was a dear friend who I don’t run into often so I greeted her enthusiastically with a hug and warm “HI!!!”
+Last week, while at the grocery store, my 3-year-old and I ran into a close family friend we hadn’t seen in a long time.
+It was a dear friend so I ran over to greet her enthusiastically with a hug.

-Being the warm and kind person that she is, she turned to my 3-year-old son (currently power slamming a granola bar) and offered him an enthusiastic “hey there buddy!”.
+Being the warm and kind person she is, she turned to my 3-year-old son (currently power slamming a granola bar) and offered him a warm greeting as well, “hey there buddy, how are you doing?”.

-Just as predicted, he unabashedly flashed the ‘death scowl’ at her, complete with bared teeth and a growl for good measure.
+Then, just as I predicted, he unabashedly flashed the ‘death scowl’ at her, complete with bared teeth and a growl for good measure.

 The wiggly path of child development

 I knew my friends greeting would elicit the reaction of a rabies-infested raccoon because it had been one of those days.
 One of the days where our laid back, soft spoken and sweet as can be 3-year-old wakes up on the wrong side of his bed (brain) and is impulsive, grumpy and extra emotional all the live long day.

 The science of child development tells us that there is a lot of cognitive growth occurring during the toddler/preschool years, much of which is occurring in the frontal lobe where the tasks related to reasoning and logic are housed.

 This prolific brain growth has been especially apparent in our even-keeled little boy, as the differences in his personality on these days of ‘brain construction’ are like day and night.